So, you ask; “What is a Landfill?” Stay and read-on here and we will tell you!

 But, in addition to the emissions produced during the manufacture of the additional items created to replace what we throw away, waste sent to landfill can also create emissions and pollution.

-So, when asked “what is a landfill”, it is possible to say it’s a cheap solution, but a poor second best to recycling waste which can lead to pollution problems in the future.
+So, when asked about landfill, it is possible to say it's a cheap solution, but a poor second best to recycling waste which can lead to pollution problems in the future.